 KINDS OF GRACE: POEMS

-Kinds of Grace is a poetry collection that explores the complicated facets of Blackness and Afro-Latinidad, the trials and triumphs of mental illness and the search for love, home and self-ownership.
+Kinds of Grace is a poetry collection that explores the the trials and triumphs of mental illness, Afro-Latinidad and the search for love, home and self-ownership.
 The collection shows the power of healing racial wounds, the arc of discovering womanhood and the grace that we must show ourselves as we journey on our road to self-discovery.

 Cover Image: Evie Shaffer